Prowlarr/Indexers/README.md

   - AllowRawSearch property in caps
 - No new indexers are to be added to v2 as of 2022-04-18
 - No new updates backported to v2 as of 2022-04-18

+### V3 Indexers

+- Prowlarr Cardigann v2 include several changes such as
+  - Support for APIs and JSON
+  - Replace `imdb:` selector with `imdbid:`
+  - Makes `Description` an optional by default
+- No new indexers are to be added to v3 as of 2022-07-22
+- No new updates backported to v3 as of 2022-07-22